YogeshPateliOS/ReusableAuthentication/README.md

 - [x] Reuse UITextfield.
 - [x] Change Color Properties of Textfield: Font-Color, Background-Color, Text-Color.
-- [x] Add Customizable Placeholder text, left-right Image with Padding.
+- [x] Add Customizable Placeholder text, Add and Change Position of Textfield Image.
 - [x] Validations: Email, Password, Phonenumber, Character Length Also you can add your regex or validation easily.
 - [x] View extensions for `UIString`, `UITextfield` and `UIAlertController` to directly add validations and show alert.